Misterio77/nix-starter-configs/README.md

-For stuff that can't be managed through nix (such as games downloaded from steam, or logs), use [impermanence](https://github.com/nix-community/impermanence) for mounting stuff you to keep to a separate partition/volume (such as `/nix/persist` or `/persist`).
-This makes everything vanish by default, and you can keep track of what you specifically asked to be kept.
+For stuff that can't be managed through nix (such as games downloaded from steam, or logs), use [impermanence](https://github.com/nix-community/impermanence) to mount stuff you want to keep on a separate partition/volume (such as `/nix/persist` or `/persist`).
+This makes everything vanish by default, except what you specifically opt into keeping and tracking.

 Here's some awesome blog posts about it:
 - [Erase your darlings](https://grahamc.com/blog/erase-your-darlings)